Gender of connectors and fasteners: Genderless (hermaphroditic)

 including the Androgynous Peripheral Attach System, the NASA Docking System, and Chinese Docking Mechanism.

 In the absence of genderless connectors, gender changer fittings might be used to enable certain connections.
 The designer of a connection system may use one or both schemes to allow arbitrary connectivity, or even combine both schemes into a single system.

 When an enforced sense of unidirectionality is required for safety or other reasons (for example, AC electrical mains power connections), a strict assignment of connector genders is implemented to prevent dangerous configurations, and gender changers are banned.

-Some commonly seen examples of hermaphroditic connectors include the SAE connector for 12 V DC power, jackhammer air hose connectors, and the Anderson Powerpole series of modular high-current power connectors.
+Some commonly seen examples of hermaphroditic connectors include the SAE connector for 12 V DC power, gladhands and other pneumatic hose couplings, and the Anderson Powerpole series of modular high-current power connectors.
 The now-obsolete IBM Token Ring connector was another widespread example.
 The General Radio Corporation developed a hermaphroditic coaxial radio-frequency connector often called the GR connector.

 Some audio multicore cables are fitted with hermaphroditic multipin quick-disconnect connectors for ease of use in the field.
 One style of this audio signal cable is fitted on both ends with connectors that are each populated half with pins and half with sockets.
 The advantage to the user is that it does not matter which end connects to the stage and which to the audio mixer, facilitating faster set up.
 Another style of connector uses hybrid male/female pins with a receiving slot fitted in the center of each two-tine pin, and relies on 90-degree rotation of the pin axes to mate.
 The connector housings themselves are sexed male and female.